Rita Ora Poses Topless In Blue Wig For Latest Instagram Upload

-For Rita Ora’s latest Instagram post, the singer treated fans to a revealing photo and it hasn’t gone unnoticed.
+For Rita Ora’s latest Instagram post, the singer treated fans to a revealing photo.
 The “I Will Never Let You Down” hitmaker stunned in a curly light blue wig that looked incredible on her.
 She posed topless for the occasion and appeared to have a white bathrobe resting on her lap.
-Ora opted for white nail polish and applied a glossy lip.
-For her eye makeup, she wore mascara and eyeshadow.
-The “How We Do (Party)” chart-topper has multiple tattoos inked all over her body and showed a couple of them off.
+Ora sported white polish on her nails and applied a glossy lip.
+For her eye makeup application, she wore mascara and eyeshadow.
+The “How We Do (Party)” chart-topper showed off a couple of her tattoos in the image.

-Ora was captured fairly close up for her most recent upload.
+Ora was captured fairly close-up for her most recent upload.
 She seemed to be sitting down on a chair with wooden arms.
-The British entertainer covered her breasts with her arm and looked up over her shoulder.
-She rocked a mouth open expression and looked very glamorous.
+The British entertainer covered her breasts with one arm and looked back over her shoulder.
+She rocked an open-mouthed expression, while appearing very glamorous.

-For her caption, Ora thanked those who had been supporting her new single for “How To Be Lonely.”
+For her caption, Ora thanked those who had been supporting her new single, “How to Be Lonely.”

 The “Let You Love Me” songstress wore the same blue wig in the music video for the new track.
-In parts of the video, she donned the bright number with a sexy superwoman ensemble.
+In parts of the video, she sported the bright number with a sexy Superwoman ensemble.
 She was seen shooting a laser gun next to an alien in a futuristic scene.
 On her official YouTube channel, the music video has been watched more than 2.3 million times.

 In the span of 17 hours, her post racked up 220,717 likes and over 990 comments, proving to be popular with her 16.2 million followers.